awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 1. On the **Set deployment options** page, under **Deployment targets**, choose the accounts in your organization to deploy to\.
    + Choose **Deploy to organization** to deploy to all accounts in your organization\.
 ![\[Deploy stack instances to all accounts in your organization.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-deploy-to-org.png)
-   + Choose **Deploy to organizational units \(OUs\)** to deploy to all accounts in select OUs\.
+   + Choose **Deploy to organizational units \(OUs\)** to deploy to all accounts in specific OUs\.
 Choose **Add an OU**, and then paste the target OU ID in the text box\.
 Repeat for each new target OU\.
 ![\[Deploy stack instances to all accounts in select OUs within your organization.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-deploy-to-organizational-units.png)

 1. Under **Automatic deployment**, choose whether StackSets will automatically deploy to accounts that are added to the target organization or OUs in the future\.
 ![\[Automatic deployment settings for stack sets with service-managed permissions.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-auto-deploy.png)

-1. If you enabled automatic deployment, under **Account removal behavior**, choose whether stack resources will be retained or deleted when an account is removed from a target organization or OU\.
+1. If you enabled automatic deployment, under **Account removal behavior**, choose whether stack resources are retained or deleted when an account is removed from a target organization or OU\.
 ![\[Account removal behavior settings for stack sets with service-managed permissions.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-account-removal-retain.png)
 **Note**
 With **Retain stacks** selected, stack instances are removed from your stack set, but the stacks and their associated resources are retained\.
 The resources stay in their current state, but will no longer be part of the stack set\.
 The stacks cannot be reassociated with an existing or new stack set\.